 - If the redness or tenderness where you got the shot increases after 24 hours

 - If your side effects are worrying you or do not seem to be going away after a few days

-- With most COVID-19 vaccines, you will need two shots in order for them to work.
-Get the second shot even if you have side effects after the first one, unless a vaccination provider or your doctor tells you not to get a second shot.
+- With most COVID-19 vaccines, you will need two shots in order for them to work effectively—plus a booster once eligible.
+Get the second and booster shots even if you have side effects after the first one, unless a vaccination provider or your doctor tells you not to get additional shot.

 - It takes time for your body to build protection after any vaccination.
 COVID-19 vaccines that require two shots may not protect you until a week or two after your second shot.

 - Side effects may feel like flu and even affect your ability to do daily activities, but they should go away in a few days.

 - It’s important for everyone to continue using all the tools available to help stop this pandemic as we learn more about how COVID-19 vaccines work in real-world conditions.
 Masks, physical distancing and proper handwashing are all tools available to help limit the spread.